opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 * access to the cloud portals are with the CADC ```[username]``` and password, not the Digital Research Alliance Canada
 * the access is with [arbutus-canfar](https://arbutus-canfar.cloud.computecanada.ca) instead of [arbutus](https://arbutus.cloud.computecanada.ca)
-* CANFAR will give you reasonable resources for interactive analysis and very large for batch processing on the clouds.
+* CANFAR will give reasonable resources for interactive analysis and very large for batch processing on the clouds.

 ## Registration and Resource Allocation

-You will need to have a CADC account ([register](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html)).
+A CADC account ([register](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html)) is required to access the cloud services.

 Once registered, send an email to [CANFAR support](mailto:support@canfar.net) and include:
 * a CADC account name
-* a rough amount of required resources (storage capacity and processing capabilities), and if you need batch processing
+* a rough amount of required resources (storage capacity and processing capabilities), and if batch processing is needed
 * a few sentences describing what you want to do.

-Your request will be reviewed and you will be contacted by the CANFAR team which will also take care of your registration to Digital Research Alliance Canada infrastructure.
+The request will be reviewed and you will be contacted by the CANFAR team which will also take care of the registration to Digital Research Alliance Canada infrastructure.

-Once registered, make note of your:
-* ```[username]``` is your CADC username
-* ```[VOSpace]``` is the short name of the VOSpace you requested access to
-* ```[project]``` is the OpenStack project name you requested access to

 Below we include a Quick Start tutorial describing a typical workflow using the OpenStack Cloud Services.